 Improve countless lives.

 As a registered nurse, you will work in a diverse and fast-paced medical environment to provide quality health care and support to individuals, families and communities.
 If you have a passion for caring for people and are interested in fulfilling a diverse range of roles in a health environment, then a Bachelor of Nursing, you can be sure that you will be making an important contribution to society.

 As one of Australia's most trusted professions, nurses make a real difference to the health and wellbeing of the community and are essential within any health care system or facility.
 This also means nurses are highly employable; your nursing career could take you across Australia and the globe, working in public and private healthcare facilities in areas across a range of disciplines in the health sector.
 Whichever direction you choose for your career, you can be sure that you will be making a meaningful contribution to society as a registered nurse.

 A Bachelor of Nursing at UON will give you the opportunity to study a wide range of courses.
 You will have the opportunity to study your courses in face-to face learning and online.
 In addition to theoretical learning, our nursing degree offers plenty of hands-on experience in clinical laboratories and placements.

 Be inspired by our enthusiastic and experienced clinical educators and internationally ranked researchers who bring their courses to life and share their love of learning.
 Our teaching excellence ensures you will gain the knowledge, skills and clinical reasoning in preparation for the dynamic and unpredictable nature of the nursing profession and nursing research.

 You can study courses in areas that include nursing theory and practice in:

 UON Nursing graduates enjoy great employment rates.
-The 2017 Quality Indicators for Learning and Teaching Graduate Destination Survey reported that 96% of our graduates found jobs within four months of finishing their degree.
+The 2017 Quality Indicators for Learning and Teaching Graduate Destination Survey reported that 95% of our graduates found jobs within four months of finishing their degree.

 As a nurse you can establish a career in areas such as: